bernamar/sheridan-template-responsive/README.md

 ## HTML/PHP

-Files are designed to work off of a single index.php files where additional pages are created and then included with a PHP include automagically.
+Files are designed to work off of a single `index.php` file where additional pages are created and then included with a PHP include automagically.
 It was created to avoid the redundancy of creating new files with a large header and footer.
+Pages are built in new PHP files without the clutter of a header or footer and then included dynamically.
 This makes the development process faster and easier.

 ### Structure